brad-mcintyre/azure-roles/azure-delete-public-ip/readme.md

-# Create Azure Network Interface
+# Delete Azure Public IP Address

 ## Overview

-Creates a Network Interface on the Azure platform
+Deletes a Public IP Address on the Azure platform

 ## Requirements (on host that executes modules)
 This role requires the following packages to be already installed on Ansible server.